cinghie/wordpress-starter-pack/wp-content/plugins/add-search-to-menu/readme.txt

 == Changelog ==

-= 4.5.11 =
-* Fixed - Empty button accessibility issue.

-= 4.5.10 =
+= 4.7 =
-* Fixed - Gutenberg editor issue "Update failed.
-The response is not a valid JSON response."
+* Fixed - IvoryAjaxVars is not defined error when JS file loading is disabled.
-* Fixed - Full width mobile header menu was not working.
+* Fixed - Security issue.

+= 4.6.6 =
-* Fixed - Was displaying search query value in all search form input fields.
+* Fixed - JavaScript error "Invalid value used as weak map key" in the AJAX search.

-* Fixed - Search input field was dispalying rounded corners on iPhone.
-* Fixed - Keyword stemming was not working with Search All Terms option.
+= 4.6.5 =
-* Improved - Escaped highlighted words in javascript.
+* Improved - Implemented simple scroll bar for AJAX search results.

-= 4.5.9 =
+= 4.6.4 =
-* Fixed - Menu search options was not saving in older WP version than 5.5
+* Fixed - AJAX was not working since last plugin version.

-= 4.5.8 =
+= 4.6.3 =
-* Fixed - Draft posts were getting searched in the free plugin version.
+* Fixed - Notice displayed on creating new search form and in the plugin settings.

-= 4.5.7 =
-* Fixed - Menu dropdwon style search form issue.
+* Fixed - Full width menu search opening and closing issue.

-* Fixed - Search form post status option was not getting saved.
+= 4.6.2 =
-* Fixed - Draft posts displaying in the search results.
+* Fixed - Undefined tab index notice in admin area.
-* Fixed - Warning : Product properties should not be accessed directly.

-= 4.5.6 =
+= 4.6.1 =
-* Fixed - Search form label accessibility issue.
+* Fixed - Broken AJAX search results scrollbar.
+* Fixed – Security issue in plugin settings (Thanks to Jinson Varghese Behanan from Astra Security).
+* Improved - Do not search special character stopwords.

+= 4.6 =
-* Fixed - Mobile menu search issue.
+* Fixed - AJAX search results was not scrolling on search form scroll.
-* Fixed - Whole fuzzy matching option was not working with older version of mysql.
+* Fixed - Stopwords was not excluding from search.
-* Fixed - Compatibility issue with WPForms plugin on saving search form.
-* Improved - Delayed execution of the plugin and essential plugin hooks.

-= 4.5.5 =
-* Fixed - Latest jQuery version compatibility issue.
+* Fixed - Menu search icon accessibility issue.
+* Updated - Freemius SDK to 2.4.2